chriswininger/online-cv/README.md

 This script can be used to update the pdf checked into assets/documents/resume.pdf.
 It used to be necessary to manually update this and check it into source control.
 That is no longer the chase though as the docker build process will update this inside the image making sure the static output has the current version.

+### About `./_site`

+This is where jekyll would but the build output if the host was used to run `./jekyll build`.
+This is not really used anymore as we are handling the build in docker.
+It does not need to be checked in and can be deleted if present.

 ### Build Steps ###